bcgov/bcdg/docs/rocketchat/get-help-in-rocketchat.md

       insecureEdgeTerminalPolicy: Redirect
      wildcardPolicy: None

-The user tells us the where, when, what, and how of an issue.
-We want to know what you expected, what happened, and in what environment, the problem happened.
-Before connecting with us, check Jon Skeet's [Stack overflow question checklist](https://codeblog.jonskeet.uk/2012/11/24/stack-overflow-question-checklist/) if you've done everything possible before posting.
+The user includes the where, when, what, and how of an issue.
+The community wants to know what they expected, what happened, and in what environment the problem happened.
+Before connecting with other users, check Jon Skeet's [Stack overflow question checklist](https://codeblog.jonskeet.uk/2012/11/24/stack-overflow-question-checklist/) if you've done everything possible before posting.

-Below, we offer more guidance to strengthen a question.
-Strong questions simplify the response time from a community member.
+There's more guidance to strengthen a question below.
+Better questions make it easier to respond quicker.

 ## The 'how' and 'what'

 ### How

-Please tell us the problem, what you expected when doing a task, and the importance of it.
+Please clearly define the problem, what was expected when doing a task, and the importance of it.

 If it’s a sensitive task, please specify confidentiality is necessary.
 Being forthcoming about confidentiality stops us from expecting more information.